 - Are inventory positions within the market growing or shrinking?

 - What are your competitors’ financials and positions?
-Key personnel changes?
+What about their key personnel changes?

 - Did you ship on time, delight them with the quality, provide the expected experience?